SC Web Testers

 J. Laura Skelton of Sumter, South Carolina, is the daughter of a mother/daughter rental property business team.
 Her Assistive Technology consist of JAWS a screen reader and Zoomtext a screen magnifier.
 Laura enjoys expanding her horizons in computers, herb gardening, and preserving family history.
 She is an active member of The National Federation of the Blind Sumter Chapter.

-Grace Strother is a knowledge specialist at Blackbaud, a software company that serves the nonprofit sector, where she administers the online knowledgebase and helps manage social media engagement with customers.
+Grace Strother is a proposal writer at Blackbaud, a software company that serves the nonprofit sector, where she administers the online knowledgebase and helps manage social media engagement with customers.
 She's passionate about fine tea, retired racing greyhounds, books, and travel.
 Grace is legally blind and uses the ZoomText screen reader/magnifier.

 Brian J. Woznicki has had cerebral palsy since birth.
 His first passion is scouting.
 As an Eagle Scout, he’s served on the staff of two jamborees in Ireland and in various adult leadership roles.
 Brian graduated from Eastern University, St. David’s, Pennsylvania, has a certificate in computer programming and a Master’s of Science in Organizational Management from the University of Pennsylvania.
 He also has a spinal cord injury as a result of spasticity in his neck.
 For over ten years, he’s worked for different corporations and he’s currently an adapted technology research specialist at Inglis where he maintains an adapted technology database and is experienced in several adapted input methods, including Tobii EyeGaze.